(2-minute read)

 Jasher 23:22-24

-And Ishmael said to Eliezer, “Now my father Abraham is going with Isaac to bring him up for a burnt offering to the Lord, as He commanded him.
-Now when he returns he will give to me all that he possesses, to inherit after him, for I am his firstborn.”
+Ishmael said to Eliezer, “Now that my father Abraham is taking Isaac to offer him as a burnt offering to the Lord, when he comes back, he’ll give me everything he owns as his firstborn.”

 Abraham’s conversation with Satan